 3. Your relationship management skills can be your superpower.

 Catherine pointed out that, to be a successful company secretary, you need the skill of diplomacy.
 However, this cannot exist in a vacuum — therefore, company secretaries should take the time to build robust relationships with senior leaders that are based on trust.
-In doing so they can unlock the potential of the role to act as strategic advisor to the business.
+In doing so they can unlock the potential of the role to act as a strategic advisor to the business.

 Developing these three aspects of the company secretary’s role takes time.
 However, doing so is key to unlocking the full potential of the role.
 Therefore, it’s worth investing time and effort in them early on so that you can later reap the benefits and become the strategic figurehead that the role of company secretary allows you to be.